Impact

 Respect for Lived Experience

-The voices of injured workers must be heard, respected and included in reform.
-Peer support networks and worker representatives play a critical role in helping injured workers navigate recovery.
+The voices of injured citizens must be heard, respected and included in reform.
+Peer support networks and worker representatives play a critical role in helping injured citizens navigate recovery.

 Transparency and Accountability